Politics Now - podcast cover

 Are the Coalition getting back together?

 After a public and messy break-up, the Liberal and National parties have agreed to delay announcing their respective frontbench picks "in good faith".
 So, will the separation be short-lived?
 And if the parties don't reconcile, how will both Sussan Ley and David Littleproud move next?
 Patricia Karvelas and Fran Kelly are joined by Anna Henderson, SBS Chief Political Correspondent on The Party Room.
-Got a burning question?
-Got a burning political query?
-Send a short voice recording to PK and Fran ...
+Editor's note: Fran incorrectly stated 2007 was the last time a Government had a majority in both h...

 May 22, 202538 min